shraa1/Base-SDK/README.md

 # Supported versions:

 Unity 2022.2.3f1 & up...
 Most of it might work with older versions as well, but you'll have to pick and choose.

+# Other Licenses:

+Please read licenses of the Third Party packages available within their respective directories.
+The DoTween (HOTween v2) package is used in the project.